the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/project/_index.md

 The self-assessment is broken down into three areas:
 - Practices
-    - architecture, reading documentation, readability, and testing
+    - test cases, reading documentation, readability, and debugging
 - Concepts
-    - models and http requests
+    - model architecture and http requests
 - Reflection

 **To do well in this project, you should be able to concretely justify that you can do each practice and understand each concept by providing evidence from your code.**